 1. The Wilderness – Australia’s Final Frontier

-There’s probably quite a fair bit that you won’t be able to reach with some areas over 50kms from the nearest road.
+It’s a huge amount of wilderness to explore and there’s probably quite a fair bit that you won’t be able to reach as there are some areas more than 50kms from the nearest road.
 Six national parks, and a tonne of other areas, make up the Tasmanian Wilderness World Heritage Area, which also includes one of only three remaining temperate wilderness areas in the southern hemisphere and the best example of a temperate rainforest anywhere in Australia.

 2. Go for all the walks

 One way to experience all the beauty and wilderness that Tasmania has to offer is to tackle the Overland Track—Australia’s premier alpine walk.
 You will probably need some bushwalking experience to take on the 65km (one way), six-day trek and you will need to book in advance.
 But it will be totally worth it once you set your eyes on the landscape of ”glacially carved valleys, ancient rainforests, fragrant eucalypt forests, golden buttongrass moorlands and beautiful alpine meadows.”